 A strip of eight relay and TTL connectors is located in slot 5.
-These connectors interface with other Dionex modules, or with non-Dionex instruments.
-Appendix D describes the relay and TTL functions, as well as the connections between the IC20 and other devices.
+These connectors interface with other devices (Dionex or non-Dionex).
+Appendix D describes the relay and TTL functions, as well as the connections between the IC25 and other devices.